Drag Me To Hell (2009)Occult

 History & Origins

 The occult tradition in horror cinema draws on genuine esoteric history — the Golden Dawn, Aleister Crowley, the Hermetic traditions, Kabbalah, and countless folk practices.
-Films like The Devil Rides Out (1968), based on Dennis Wheatley's novel, treated occult practice as a real and present danger, depicting ritual magic with the seriousness of a documentary and the urgency of a thriller.
-The film's black magic ceremony — with its protective circle and the summoning of the Angel of Death — established a visual vocabulary for cinematic occultism.
+Jacques Tourneur's Night of the Demon (1957), adapted from M.R.
+James, established the cinematic vocabulary for the occult-investigator narrative.
+Terence Fisher's The Devil Rides Out (1968), based on Dennis Wheatley's novel and starring Christopher Lee, treated occult practice as a real and present danger, depicting ritual magic with the seriousness of a documentary and the urgency of a thriller.
+The film's black-magic ceremony — with its protective circle and the summoning of the Angel of Death — established the visual vocabulary for cinematic occultism.
+Peter Sykes's To the Devil a Daughter (1976), another Hammer-Wheatley adaptation, ran a similar register; Race with the Devil (1975) ran the rural-pursuit variant.

-Rosemary's Baby (1968) brought the occult into the heart of sophisticated urban life.
+Roman Polanski's Rosemary's Baby (1968) brought the occult into the heart of sophisticated urban life.
 The genius of Polanski's film is its ordinariness — the coven next door looks like your elderly neighbors, and their rituals are conducted with the efficiency of a bridge club.
 The horror is not that the occult exists but that it has been operating in plain sight, embedded in institutions and social structures that appear benign.
-This paranoid vision of hidden occult power persists through The Wicker Man (1973), Eyes Wide Shut (1999), and Midsommar (2019).
+Alan Parker's Angel Heart (1987), with Mickey Rourke and Robert De Niro as Louis Cyphre, ran the form as occult-noir; John Carpenter's Prince of Darkness (1987) located an anti-God in a Los Angeles church basement.
+This paranoid vision of hidden occult power runs through The Wicker Man (1973) (the entire community as occult conspiracy), Stanley Kubrick's Eyes Wide Shut (1999) (the secret-society masked-orgy as ruling-class occultism), and the folk horror tradition more broadly.

 Essential Films